Metals show metallic lustre, are generally hard, malleable and ductile. They are good conductors of heat and electricity.

 Materials required: Copper strip, blade, piece of cloth.

-- Take a copper strip which has remained exposed to moisture and atmosphere for a long time.
+- Take a copper strip that has remained exposed to moisture and atmosphere for a long time.
 It will have a greenish coating of copper oxide and copper carbonate.

 - Rub the strip with a blade patiently for about five minutes.